Duluth, Minnesota: Exploration and fur trade

 Several factors brought fur traders to the Great Lakes in the early 17th century.
 The fashion for beaver hats in Europe generated demand for pelts.
-French trade for beaver in the lower St. Lawrence River led to the depletion of the animals in the region by the late 1630s, so the French searched farther west for new resources and new routes, making alliances with the Native Americans along the way to trap and deliver their furs.
+The French trade for beavers in the lower St. Lawrence River led to the depletion of the animals in the region by the late 1630s, after which the French searched farther west for new resources and new routes, making alliances with the Native Americans along the way to trap and deliver furs.

 Étienne Brûlé is credited with the European discovery of Lake Superior before 1620.
-Pierre-Esprit Radisson and Médard des Groseilliers explored the Duluth area, Fond du Lac (Bottom of the Lake) in 1654 and again in 1660.
+Pierre-Esprit Radisson and Médard des Groseilliers explored the Duluth area, Fond du Lac (Bottom of the Lake), in 1654 and again in 1660.
 The French soon established fur posts near Duluth and in the far north where Grand Portage became a major trading center.
 The French explorer Daniel Greysolon, Sieur du Lhut, whose name is sometimes anglicized as "DuLuth", explored the St. Louis River in 1679.

-After 1792 and the independence of the United States, the North West Company established several posts on Minnesota rivers and lakes, and in areas to the west and northwest, for trading with the Ojibwe, the Dakota, and other native tribes.
-The first post was where Superior, Wisconsin, later developed.
-Known as Fort St. Louis, the post became the headquarters for North West's new Fond du Lac Department.
-It had stockaded walls, two houses of 40 ft each, a shed of 60 ft, a large warehouse, and a canoe yard.
-Over time, Indian peoples and European Americans settled nearby, and a town gradually developed at this point.
+After 1792 and the independence of the United States, the North West Company established several posts on Minnesota rivers and lakes, as well as in areas to the west and northwest, for trading with the Ojibwe, the Dakota, and other native tribes.
+The first post was where Superior, Wisconsin, later developed; known as Fort St. Louis, the post became the headquarters for North West's new Fond du Lac Department.
+It had stockade walls, two houses of 40 ft each, a shed of 60 ft, a large warehouse, and a canoe yard.
+Over time, Native American peoples and European Americans settled nearby, and a town gradually developed.

 In 1808, German-born John Jacob Astor organized the American Fur Company.
 The company began trading at the Head of the Lakes in 1809.
 In 1817, it erected a new headquarters at present-day Fond du Lac on the St. Louis River.
 There, portages connected Lake Superior with Lake Vermilion to the north and with the Mississippi River to the south.
-After creating a powerful monopoly, Astor got out of the business about 1830, as the trade was declining.
-But active trade carried on until the failure of the fur trade in the 1840s.
-European fashions changed, and many American areas were getting over-trapped, with game declining.
+After creating a powerful monopoly, Astor got out of the business around 1830, as the trade was declining.
+But active trade continued until the failure of the fur trade in the 1840s.
+European fashions changed, and many American areas were getting over-trapped, causing game to decline.

-In 1832 Henry Schoolcraft visited the Fond du Lac area and wrote of his experiences with the Ojibwe Indians there.
+In 1832, Henry Schoolcraft visited the Fond du Lac area and wrote of his experiences with the Ojibwe Indians there.
 Henry Wadsworth Longfellow based the Song of Hiawatha, his epic poem relating the fictional adventures of an Ojibwe warrior named Hiawatha and the tragedy of his love for Minnehaha, a Dakota woman, on Schoolcraft's writings.

-Natives signed two Treaties of Fond du Lac with the United States in the present neighborhood of Fond du Lac in 1826 and 1847, in which the Ojibwe ceded land to the American government.
-As part of the Treaty of Washington (1854) with the Lake Superior Band of Chippewa, the United States set aside the Fond du Lac Indian Reservation upstream from Duluth near Cloquet, Minnesota.
+Natives signed two Treaties of Fond du Lac with the United States in the present neighborhood of Fond du Lac in 1826 and 1847; in them, the Ojibwe ceded land to the American government.
+As part of the Treaty of Washington (1854) with the Lake Superior Band of Chippewa, the United States placed the Fond du Lac Indian Reservation upstream from Duluth near Cloquet, Minnesota.